What is C12-C15 alcohol ethoxylate

-C12-C15 alcohol ethoxylate is a cloudy liquid with a mild odor.
+C12-C15 alcohol ethoxylate is a liquid.
 It is derived from palm kernel or coconut oil.

 Commercial alcohol ethoxylate is a mixture of several homologues of varying carbon chain length and degree of ethoxylation.
 Homologues that are not ethoxylated are also called aliphatic alcohols or simply fatty alcohols.

 Why we use C12-C15 alcohol ethoxylate